metrorailings/OwlBlog/content/posts/2022-week-13-predictions.md

 Even worse, Justin Fields isn't 100% either.
 I don't doubt his spirit, but I do doubt whether he's willing to fully commit to hard runs against a Green Bay defense that understands his tendencies all too well.
 I know he'll be eating yards, but every single one of his runs will come at a cost so long as Green Bay can land hits on the boy.

 ***

+### Seahawks @ Rams (+7)

+***

+##### _Recent History_

+**Seahawks
+**@ Buccaneers (L)
+BYE
+vs. Raiders (L)

+**Rams**
+@ Saints (L)
+@ Chiefs (L)

+Rams have been dealt nothing but shameful losses the past several weeks.

+##### _Injuries_

+Seahawks are mostly healthy.

+Rams are anything but.
+John Wolford is expected to make another tragic start at quarterback this weekend.
+But more worrying is this - Aaron Donald is going to miss the first ever game of his career.
+Is he missing this game purely for health reasons or are the Rams so demoralized this season that even their best players are willing to take injury opportunities to sideline themselves?

+##### _Weather_

+Dome game

+##### _Prior Meetings_

+The Rams had the Seahawks number last year, winning outright and covering the spread in both of their games.

+***

+### Seahawks -7

+***

+History favors the Rams here, but the reality is that these two teams have been turned upside down this season.
+The Rams aren't experiencing just any regular Super Bowl hangover - the organization is completely collapsing now that the devil of opportunity has come to collect the bill due for his services last year.
+After all, this team had to sell its soul to win the championship.
+A decline was expected, but not one this sudden.

+Seattle is a playoff-caliber team, on the other hand.
+And the club still finds itself trending upward though despite recent losses to the Buccaneers and Raiders.
+It has to be noted that both losses were predicated on their opponents using the power running game to keep pace with Seattle.
+And if the Seahawks are denied control of the game early, their opponents have a much easier time winning.
+I know that sounds self-evident... but it needs to be made clear this squad struggles digging itself out of deficits and then closing out games gracefully.

+Seattle needs to find early success and dominate time of possession to win comfortably.
+If the Seahawks cannot do either, then they have to win the turnover battle.
+That can happen against a team as listless as these Rams, especially given Los Angeles is missing its best players on both sides of the ball.
+Not only that, Wolford should be good for a turnover or two.